myquay/michael-mckenna.com/blog/content/post/2013/single-sign-out-with-azure-acs.md

 ### The problem

-While developing [CronHQ][cronhq] we initially had problems with our Facebook integration.
-Rule #6 of the Facebook guidelines require us to provide an explicit logout link.
+While an application recently I had problems with our Facebook integration, namely rule 6.
+This rule require us to provide an explicit logout link.

 > 6\.
 Your website must offer an explicit "Log Out" option that also logs the user out of Facebook